 Right-click on the entry for your card (e.g., Linksys EtherFast) and choose Properties from the pop-up menu.
 (You can also just double-click on the entry.)

 The properties for your Ethernet adapter should look similar to the one below.
 Pay particular attention to the line that reads, "This device is working properly."
 This is what we want it to read.

 Problem 1: There isn't any entry named "Network adapters" in the Device Manager or there is no entry in the Network adapters that corresponds to my Ethernet adapter

 The usual culprit when you know you have the Ethernet adapter installed, but it doesn't show up under the Network adapters list is a bad or missing driver.
 Look in the Device Manager for the Other devices entry.
 (In general, you should not have any devices listed in the Other devices entry if all devices are installed properly on your PC.)
 If there is one, expand it by clicking on the plus sign.
 If you see a device named like "PCI Ethernet Controller," it's almost guaranteed you have a (lack of a) driver problem.
 Possible solutions:

 - Uninstall the device and let it be rediscovered upon reboot.

 - Get the latest drivers from the manufacturer.
 (Make sure you know the exact manufacturer, model number, and version of your card.
-I use a number of Linksys LNE100TX cards and there are three or four versions of that model.
+I used to use a number of Linksys LNE100TX cards and there were three or four versions of that model.
 Each uses a different driver.)